-Claim: More people are killed annually by donkeys than die in aviation accidents.
+Claim: More people are killed by donkeys every year than die in airplane accidents.

 Origins: Fear of flying is one of our more prevalent phobias, ranking right up there with a dread of heights or terror of snakes.
 However, unlike